shopware/meteor-component-library/README.md

 # Meteor component library

+## DEPRECATION WARNING

+> ⚠️ This repository is considered deprecated and will be archived in March 2024.
+For the new version of this tool please go to [meteor](https://github.com/shopware/meteor/tree/main/packages/component-library) our new monorepo.
+In there you find all Meteor related projects like the Meteor Icon Kit, Meteor Components, etc.

 The meteor component library is a Vue component library developed by Shopware.
 It is based on the [Meteor Design System](https://shopware.design/).

 - Perfect suitable for Shopware Apps